My father sang for himself,

 the lamp lit, and I reading,

-seven years old, already bookish,
+seven years old, already bookish,at the scrubbed table.

 My brother cried from his crib